 Generally, no. It’s much better to spend that time on the island that you’re currently staying on and use it to explore there.
 But can you have a great day while doing a day trip to Santorini?
 For sure.
 I would just set your expectations to the lower end of the scale.
-If you think you’re going to get to do a boat tour of the caldera, a wine tour of the local wineries, or a long walk from Fira to Oia along the caldera then you’ll be disappointed.
+If you think you’re going to get to do a boat tour of the caldera (highly recommended), a wine tour of the local wineries (highly recommended), or hike from Fira to Oia along the caldera (highly recommended) then you’ll be disappointed.
 But if you’re thinking, hey, we’ll take a ferry to Santorini, walk around a bit, see the caldera at least a little bit, and be back to our home base by early evening, then sure, you could have a fine day.
 As I say, just don’t have sky high expectations for what you’re going to be able to do on Santorini.

 Why is a day trip to Santorini so difficult?
 It looks easy enough.